waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 But it seems like there would be many graphs that would have multiple semi-independent paths parts of which could have their calculations independently computed by separate worker threads.

+Regarding exact versus approximate inference, since the primary purpose of evaluating the positions in the dialogue after every move and not only at the end of the dialogue or at other key points, such as when considering extending the time-limit for the dialogue, is to guide participants in choosing the most efficient next moves, a good enough approximation should be adequate to the purpose.
+Exact inference could be used at the end and, possibly also, at other key points in the dialogue.
+The approximation needs to be good enough that it does not or only rarely does lead participants to expend their efforts attacking or supporting positions that are not in need of it or doing so when there would be much better targets for attack or support given their beliefs about the evidence and the correctness of various positions.

+The evaluated estimate of the confidence that the group of participants as a whole has in aggregate in the weight of evidence supporting a position functions in a similar way to a *burden of proof*.
+When the value is less than 50%, it indicates that advocates of that position will 'lose' (that is, not have their preferred position be considered justified) if nothing changes before the end of the dialogue.
+Therefore, as long as they continue to believe that there is evidence to decisively support the position, it is incumbent on them to provide it (subject to their priorities--some other position might be more important to them to focus their efforts on).
+On the other hand, when the position assessed at greater than 50%, those opposed have the burden of producing evidence while they continue to believe that the position (in and of itself or because of what it supports) is important and that there is decisive evidence opposed to it.
+So long as the appoximation guides, with high frequency, the participants to make the same strategic assessments as the exact result would, the system will be functioning well (efficiently).

 Other than that, I would
 propose parallelising the Allsembly™ server using separate processes, with